Stranger469/GAT-Louvain/README.md

 User relation reinforcement Community detection.
 The relation between users are calculated by GAT.
 We use the attentions from the output layer of GAT as relation between users, and reinforce it by weighted delta function.

-We use the GAT in DGRec
+We use the GAT in DGRec for calcaluting user's representations.
+And data from Yelp Open Dataset.

 # Environment